bmc-cs-software-analysis/383/labs/Lab00.md

 1. Review JUnit and how to use it effectively.
 2. Consider what makes a good test suite and how to strengthen it.

-In this course we will explore various techniques for chekcing software correctness.
+In this course we will explore various techniques for checking software correctness.
 As we saw in class, each method comes with its own tradeoffs, balancing cost, and the level of confidence they provide.

 In today's lab we will focus on one of the simplest and most flexible methods: ad-hoc testing.